NicolaiAdil/RIO/README.md

 # ReVolt SensorFusion Stack

 A unified ROS 2 workspace for advanced perception and estimation on the ReVolt vessel.
-Initially focused on fusing GNSS, IMU, and thruster data into a robust state estimate, this stack will grow to include modules for target tracking, SLAM, computer vision, and more.
+Initially focused on fusing GNSS, and IMU into a robust state estimate, this stack will grow to include modules for target tracking, SLAM, computer vision, and more.

 ---

 ## Overview
 The SensorFusion workspace integrates custom messages, launch scripts, and algorithm implementations to build a modular pipeline: from low‑level sensor inputs through mid‑level state estimation to high‑level autonomy.
-It currently provides an EKF‑based state estimator producing vessel pose (`x, y, yaw`) and motion (`v, w`) along with the corresponding TF transform.
+It currently provides an ES-EKF‑based state estimator producing vessel pose and velocity in NED.
 Future packages will slot in seamlessly for mapping, object detection, and navigation.

 ---